This example shows how to design a compensator for a plant with time delays using Control System Designer.

 Root Locus Editor

-The drawback when using approximations is that the results are not exact and depend on the validity of the approximation.
-Each tool in the SISO Design Tool provides a warning pane to clearly inform you when a tool is using an approximation.
-We will now examine some of these tools and show how the approximation settings can be changed.
+When using approximations, the results are not exact and depend on the validity of the approximation.
+Each tool in Control System Designer provides a warning pane to indicate when time-delays are approximated.